 Valerie Mann is a senior partner at Lawson Lundell LLP, where she became the first woman elected to serve as managing partner in the firm's 130-year history.
 She also founded and currently chairs Lawson Lundell's technology group.
 Mann has been inducted into the Women's Executive Network's Top 100 Hall of Fame.

 And finally, the recipient of this year's Lifetime Achievement Award is Joy MacPhail, chair of the Insurance Corp. of British Columbia, and an owner of OUTtv, the world's longest airing LGBTQ+ television network.
 For 14 years, MacPhail represented the riding of Vancouver-Hastings as a member of B.C.'s legislative assembly, throughout which time she served as minister of finance, minister of health, deputy premier and leader of the opposition.

 This year's honourees will be recognized at a virtual awards luncheon on International Women's Day, March 8.
-More details on the event and how to register will become available shortly.
+Click here to register for the event.